stfwn/neural-network-pruning/report/0-introduction.md

 > accuracy of the original network after training for at most the same number
 > of iterations. [@frankle2019]

-It has been shown before that by removing weights from a network in a structured way (_pruning_), network sizes can be reduced by up to 90% without loss in performance [@frankle2019: 1].
+It has been shown before that by methodically removing weights from a network (_pruning_), network sizes can be reduced by up to 90% without loss in performance [@frankle2019: 1].
 The novelty here lies in the idea that a reduced network is not simply used as-is, but its weights are reset to the values post-initialization and then retrained.

 Indeed, @frankle2019's research has shown that the reduced and retrained networks can be up to 96 percent smaller than the original, full-sized network